We look forward to seeing you! Please reach out with any questions.

 Hotel

 Jen's family stayed here when she rented a condo upstairs.
 It was originally a tobacco warehouse and is located on the water.
 Breakfast is included and there's a parking lot on site ($30/night).
 As Seth can attest, you may be able to score a free parking spot on Fell Street instead.
-This hotel is 0.2 miles (~4 minutes) to the wedding venue.
-They also allow you to stay for only one night and pay the room block rate.
-The discount code and room rate will be available in June 2025.
+This hotel is 0.2 miles (~4 minute-long walk) to the wedding venue.
+With the room block, you can book here for one night only.
 Self-parking is available in a parking lot that is located on site ($30/night).
-The hotel has its own shuttle and may be able to drop you off at the wedding venue and other nearby locations - pleaase check with the Inn's front desk.
+The hotel has its own shuttle and may be able to drop you off at the wedding venue and other nearby locations - please check with the Inn's front desk.

 Jen used to ride her bike around the harbor to the fort regularly and took Seth here on our 3rd date.
 You can walk around the outside of the fort for free or pay to watch a short video and go inside the fort and up close to the cannons.